 Aftermath for the Hughes Family

 In 1923, Mr. Mark Hughes unsuccessfully bought a claim before the Compensation (Personal Injuries) Committee in 1923.
-That must have added insult to injury and been a kick in the guts for the still-grieving parents.
+The rejection must have added insult to injury and been a kick in the guts for the still-grieving parents.
 Their lives had gone downhill since Eamonn’s murder.

-Ten years later Eamonn’s brother Gerry applied for a Relief Gratuity on behalf of his parents for the loss of their youngest son.
-His letter outlining his kid brother Eamonn’s death and the impact on his parents is remarkable and very poignant.
+Ten years later he applied for a Relief Gratuity on behalf of his parents for the loss of their youngest son.
+His letter outlining his brother Eamonn’s death and the impact on his parents is remarkable and very poignant.
 To support the claim, Gerry offered some information on his own Old IRA activities and stated he had never applied for any pension.

 He did an excellent job.
 What he wrote was highly articulate and succinct, a masterly touch.
 His mother was approved for payment of a partial dependents’ gratuity (one-off payment) of £112-10-00 under the Army Pensions Act, 1932 – without any of the petty quibbling we have seen in many other deserving cases.